shaansuraj/insightify-springboot/readme.md

-# NewsApp Backend
+# Insightify Springboot Backend

-This is the backend service for the **NewsApp** application, built using **Spring Boot**.
+This is the backend service for the **Insightify** application, built using **Spring Boot**.
 It provides endpoints to fetch news articles based on categories from an external news API and serves them to the frontend.

 ## Features